Stats Perform: Partnerships with leagues and Federations

-Over its history, Stats Perform has built several long-term partnerships with global sports leagues and federations to collect and commercialise sports data, streaming and AI capabilities.
+Over its history, Stats Perform has attempted to build several long-term partnerships with global sports leagues and federations to collect and commercialise sports data, streaming and AI capabilities.
 These include Premier League, WTA, FIBA, La Liga and Serie A. However, in October 2024 Stats Perform abruptly moved to withdraw from its agreement for betting rights to Italy’s Serie A, shocking staff on both sides of the deal.
 This after the two parties spent months going back and forward on contractual points.
 As well as commercial services, Stats Perform also provides integrity services to major leagues to help in the prevention, detection and response to match manipulation.

 The STATS FCS awards have been presented annually by STATS LLC since 2015 to recognise the most outstanding collegiate football players and coach in the NCAA Division I Football Championship Subdivision.
 Each winner is selected by a national panel of sports information and media relations directors, broadcasters, writers, and other dignitaries.

 The honours include the STATS FCS Offensive Player of the Year award, given to the top offensive player, the STATS FCS Defensive Player of the Year award, recognising the best defensive player, the STATS FCS Freshman Player of the Year award, honouring the most outstanding freshman player, and the STATS FCS Coach of the Year award, recognising the most outstanding head coach.